Ninja: Roles

-Espionage

 Espionage was the chief role of the ninja.
 With the aid of disguises, the ninja gathered information on enemy terrain and building specifications, as well as obtaining passwords and communiques.
 The aforementioned supplement to the Nochi Kagami briefly describes the ninja's role in espionage:

 Later in history, the Kōga ninja would become regarded as agents of the Tokugawa bakufu, at a time when the bakufu used the ninja in an intelligence network to monitor regional daimyōs as well as the Imperial court.

 Sabotage

 Arson was the primary form of sabotage practiced by the ninja, who targeted castles and camps.

 The Tamon-in Nikki (16th century)—a diary written by abbot Eishun of Kōfuku-ji temple—describes an arson attack on a castle by men of the Iga clans.

 In 1558, Rokkaku Yoshikata employed a team of ninja to set fire to Sawayama Castle.
 A chūnin captain led a force of 48 ninja into the castle by means of deception.
 In a technique dubbed bakemono-jutsu ("ghost technique"), his men stole a lantern bearing the enemy's family crest (mon), and proceeded to make replicas with the same mon.
 By wielding these lanterns, they were allowed to enter the castle without a fight.
 Once inside, the ninja set fire to the castle, and Yoshitaka's army would later emerge victorious.
 The mercenary nature of the shinobi is demonstrated in another arson attack soon after the burning of Sawayama Castle.
 In 1561, commanders acting under Kizawa Nagamasa hired three Iga ninja of genin rank to assist the conquest of a fortress in Maibara.
 Rokkaku Yoshitaka, the same man who had hired Iga ninja just years earlier, was the fortress holder—and target of attack.
 The Asai Sandaiki writes of their plans: "We employed shinobi-no-mono of Iga...
 They were contracted to set fire to the castle".
 However, the mercenary shinobi were unwilling to take commands.
 When the fire attack did not begin as scheduled, the Iga men told the commanders, who were not from the region, that they could not possibly understand the tactics of the shinobi.
 They then threatened to abandon the operation if they were not allowed to act on their own strategy.
 The fire was eventually set, allowing Nagamasa's army to capture the fortress in a chaotic rush.